Trustworthy-AI-UU-NKI/DIMAF/src/interpretability/README.md

 - Visualization of WSI prototypes
 - Visualization of RNA prototypes

 We are currently working on visualizations for further interpretability of DIMAF to provide a deeper understanding of multimodal interactions, both intra- and inter-modal.
-This upcoming feature will offer more robust insights into how different data modalities contribute to survival prediction. **Coming soon – stay tuned!**
+This upcoming feature will offer more robust insights into how different data modalities contribute to survival prediction.

 ![Overview of DIMAF](../../docs/dimaf.png)